joef551/camel-cql/readme.md

 Note that three of the statements have fields delimited by backticks (e.g., \`list:text:email\`).
 These are *parameterized fields* that comprise 2 or 3 subfields, which are delimited by a ":" character.
 So any CQL statement with one or more parameterized fields is treated as a CQL prepared statement.
 A CQL prepared statement's parameterized fields are used for binding input parameters, which arrive via the CQL endpoint's incoming request message, to the prepared statement.

 The first subfield (from right-to-left) of a parameterized field is required, and it specifies the name of the input parameter that corresponds to the field.
 In other words, it must match the key name of a `key:value` pair that is passed in via an incoming request message.
 In the "select2" example statement above, "username" is the key name of the input parameter.

-The next subfield, which is also required, is the type of input parameter, and it must match one of the Cassandra [data types](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/DataType.Name.html).
-The last subfield, which is optional, is used to specify a collection (list, map, or set).
+The second subfield, which is also required, is the type of input parameter, and it must match one of the Cassandra [data types](http://www.datastax.com/drivers/java/3.0/com/datastax/driver/core/DataType.Name.html).
+Also see [CQL data types to Java types](http://docs.datastax.com/en/developer/java-driver/3.0/java-driver/reference/javaClass2Cql3Datatypes.html).
+Please note that the Date type is a Cassandra [LocalDate](http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/LocalDate.html) and must be passed in as either a number of milliseconds since January 1st, 1970 GMT or of the form '2014-12-32'; i.e., year-month-day.

+The third and last subfield, which is optional, is used to specify a collection (list, map, or set).
 Here are a some examples:

 1. **\`list:text:email\`** is a parameterized field that is matched up to an input parameter whose key name is 'email' and whose value is a list of ascii text strings.
 2. **\`text:username\`** is a parameterized field that is matched up to an input parameter whose key name is 'username' and whose value is an ascii text string.
 3. **\`tuple:userinfo\`** is a parameterized field that is matched up to an input parameter whose key name is 'userinfo' and whose value is a tuple.
-A Cassandra [tuple](http://docs.datastax.com/en/developer/java-driver/2.1/java-driver/reference/tupleTypes.html) is passed in as a List of arbitrary objects.
+A Cassandra [tuple](http://docs.datastax.com/en/developer/java-driver/3.0/java-driver/reference/tupleTypes.html) is passed in as a List of arbitrary objects.
 That list is used to create a Cassandra TupleType, from which a corresponding TupleValue is created and bound to the target prepared statement. ***N.B., Since tuples are passed in as a List of arbitrary object types and this component does not rely on a JSON schema, tuples cannot be passed in as part of a JSON object.
 Tuples must, instead, be passed in as a List that is an element of a Map whose key matches that of the parameterized field.
 A Tuple is returned as a List of objects. ***

 Note from [1] about using collections. <i>"Use collections, such as Set, List or Map, when you want to store or denormalize a small amount of data.
 Values of items in collections are limited to 64K.
 Other limitations also apply.
 Collections work well for storing data such as the phone numbers of a user and labels applied to an email.
 If the data you need to store has unbounded growth potential, such as all the messages sent by a user or events registered by a sensor, do not use collections.
 Instead, use a table having a compound primary key and store data in the clustering columns".</i>